josephwb/Translogrifier/README.md

 A lightweight program to remove samples from the results of an MCMC analysis.
 Samples may be either parameters or trees.
 Samples can undergo burnin and/or thinning.
 All values are in terms of number of samples (NOT generations).
 If the number of samples is unknown, the program can be used to count them.
+At the moment, minimal run indication is printed to screen (just which files are currently being worked upon).
+If you have a single file (or large files), you may think things have gone badly; but they haven't!
+As a benchmark, thinning a 9+ GB tree log file takes ~2 minutes.

 Installation
 ---------------